-For a swinging gate, the simplest method is to run the sensor cable from the fence fabric to the gate and loop it back.
-There is no danger in using the sensor cable as a hinge provided it is adequately shielded in EZ-300NSS or similar flexible conduit.
-The sensor cable is then routed below the gate and buried in hardened PVC conduit 0.3 meters (1 foot) below the roadway surface to make it insensitive to vibrations from the roadway.
+For swinging gates, the simplest method is to run the sensor cable from the fence fabric to the gate and loop it back.
+There is no danger in using the sensor cable as a hinge provided it is adequately shielded in flexible conduit and routed correctly.
+The sensor cable is then routed below the gate and buried in hardened PVC or metal conduit 0.3 meters (1 foot) below the roadway surface to make it insensitive to vibrations from the roadway.
+The cable may also be routed above the gate if a barbed wire top guard extends over the swinging gate section.